 How do I navigate the airport I’m traveling through?
 What can I easily access in my personal item and carry on bag?
 What’s my seat number?

 Collectively, it can easily become an overwhelming experience.
-Flight attendants handle all this day in and day out!
+Most flight attendants handle all this day in and day out!

 Because being a flight attendant can be a tiring job, I know I’m grateful to those who take on that responsibility and who are a key part of any pleasant experience on a trip.